seblaporte/rfxcom2mqtt/README.md

 ## Configuration

-Change the file .env according to your own need:
+Create the file .env and change the information according to your own need:
 ```sh
 MQTT_PREFIX = rfxcom
 MQTT_HOMEASSISTANT = homeassistant